Apple Cider Moscow Mule – the Perfect Fall Cocktail Recipe

 - Cranberry Apple Cider Gravy

 Spiced Apple Cider Moscow Mule Recipe

-A fall twist on the traditional Moscow Mule, this apple cider cocktail adds apple flavor and cinnamon spice to the usual ginger beer for a spiced but smooth drink.
+An autumn twist on the traditional Moscow Mule, this fall cocktail recipe adds apple flavor and cinnamon spice to the usual ginger beer for a spiced but smooth drink.
 You’ll enjoy sipping on one out of a chilled copper mug while watching football, sitting around a fire, or even with your Thanksgiving dinner.
 Cinnamon and ginger will warm you from the inside, while the crisp apple flavor keeps it refreshing.